-Ecodesign Directive 2009/125/EC Product- related policy mechanisms Other aspects Information / Labelling Minimum standards / requirements Fecodesign Directive 2009/125/EC no significant negative impact on the functionality of the product, from the perspective of the user; health, safety and the environment shall not be adversely affected; no significant negative impact on consumers in particular as regards the affordability and the life cycle cost of the product; no significant negative impact on industry's competitiveness; consequence of imposing proprietary technology on manufacturers Mandatory / voluntary Public Procurement Others 2002/96/EC (ANNEX I, Part I, 1.2 e).
-Mandatory No Procedures Additional legal acts in order to implement legislation Ecodesign implementing measures or voluntary agreements or other self-regulation measures (Article 15+17) Decision making process The Commission shall ensure that, in the conduct of its activities, it observes, in respect of each implementing measure, a balanced participation of Member States' representatives and all interested parties concerned with the product or product group in question, such as industry, including SMEs and craft industry, trade unions, traders, retailers, importers, environmental protection groups and consumer organisations.
+Ecodesign Directive 2009/125/EC Product- related policy mechanisms Information / Labelling Minimum standards / requirements Mandatory / - no significant negative impact on the functionality of the product, from the perspective of the user; - health, safety and the environment shall not be adversely affected; - no significant negative impact on consumers in particular as regards the affordability and the life cycle cost of the product; -no significant negative impact on industry's competitiveness; - consequence of imposing proprietary technology on manufacturers - no excessive administrative burden shall be imposed on manufacturers (Articel 15.5) Consumer information requirements possible Product related requirements (Annex I) Possibilities for reuse, recycling and recovery of materials and/or of energy, taking into account Directive 2002/96/EC (ANNEX I, Part I, 1.2 e). voluntary Mandatory Public Procurement Others No Procedures Additional legal acts in order to implement legislation Ecodesign implementing measures or voluntary agreements or other self-regulation measures (Article 15+17) Decision making process The Commission shall ensure that, in the conduct of its activities, it observes, in respect of each implementing measure, a balanced participation of Member States' representatives and all interested parties concerned with the product or product group in question, such as industry, including SMEs and craft industry, trade unions, traders, retailers, importers, environmental protection groups and consumer organisations.
 These parties shall contribute, in particular, to defining and reviewing implementing measures, to examining the effectiveness of the established market surveillance mechanisms and to assessing voluntary agreements and other self-regulation measures.
 These parties shall meet in a Consultation Forum.
 The rules of procedure of the Forum shall be established by the Commission (Article 18).
-Working programme => prep studies => consultation forum => Impact Assessment => Interservice Consultation => regulatory committee => parliament (can only reject) (comitology procedure on the basis of previous EU law; might be adapted to Lisbon Treaty procedure) Alternative: self-regulatory measures Actors and responsibilities in general aligned with Energy Labelling process Comitology procedure: Commission, parliament, consultation forum, regulatory committee Obligated party: Suppliers MS: implementation, market surveillance, penalties See Art.
-4,12,15,18,23 References to other legislation Update Commission: as appropriate => amending this Directive (Article 21).
-This Directive and the implementing measures adopted pursuant thereto shall be without prejudice to Community waste management legislation and Community chemicals legislation, including Community legislation on fluorinated greenhouse gases (Article 1.4).
+Working programme => prep studies => consultation forum => Impact Assessment => Interservice Consultation => regulatory committee => parliament (can only reject) (comitology procedure on the basis of previous EU law; might be adapted to Lisbon Treaty procedure) Alternative: self-regulatory measures in general aligned with Energy Labelling process Actors and responsibilities Comitology procedure: Commission, parliament, consultation forum, regulatory committee Obligated party: Suppliers MS: implementation, market surveillance, penalties See Art.
+4,12,15,18,23 Update Commission: as appropriate => amending this Directive (Article 21).
+References to other legislation This Directive and the implementing measures adopted pursuant thereto shall be without prejudice to Community waste management legislation and Community chemicals legislation, including Community legislation on fluorinated greenhouse gases (Article 1.4).
 Presumption of conformity: Products which have been awarded the Community Ecolabel pursuant to Regulation (EC) No 1980/2000 (old Ecolabel regulation) shall be presumed to comply with the ecodesign requirements of the applicable implementing measure in so far as those requirements are met by the ecolabel (Article 9.3).
 Ecodesign parameters for products: () Possibilities for reuse, recycling and recovery of materials and/or of energy, taking into account Directive 2002/96/EC.
 (ANNEX I) (=old WEEE